zaher88abd/DalConnect/README.md

 # DAL CONNECT
 Dal connect is an application that helps international students integrate into the Dalhousie environment as seamlessly and fast as possible.
 It is designed to connect new international students together and also provide students with valuable information,Dal connect is an essential application because it helps solve some of the challenges international students face ranging from questions about getting directions to budget planning and questions about classes, courses and general lifestyle in Dalhousie.
-Features implemented on this include, buildings location and direction, new students to-do list, student chat and budget calculation.
+Features implemented on this include, **buildings location** and **direction**, **new students to-do list**, **student chat** and **budget calculation**.

 ## Libraries